Room: 57 Louis Pasteur St., Room 120

 National Security Law

-He is co-editor with François Crépeau of Terrorism, Law and Democracy: 10 Years after 9/11 (Montreal: Canadian Institute for the Administration of Justice, 2012) and with Nicole LaViolette of The Human Rights of Anti-terrorism (Irwin Law, 2008), a collection of papers discussing the Ottawa Principles on Anti-terrorism and Human Rights.
+He is co-editor with Stephanie Carvin and Thomas Juneau of Top Secret Canada: Understanding the Canadian Intelligence and National Security Community (Toronto: University of Toronto Press, 2020).
+He is also co-editor with François Crépeau of Terrorism, Law and Democracy: 10 Years after 9/11 (Montreal: Canadian Institute for the Administration of Justice, 2012) and with Nicole LaViolette of The Human Rights of Anti-terrorism (Irwin Law, 2008), a collection of papers discussing the Ottawa Principles on Anti-terrorism and Human Rights.

 Craig has also written a number of articles on national security law focusing on matters such as anti-terror criminal law, privacy and national security, secrecy and national security, intelligence gathering and international law, information sharing and intelligence, citizenship revocation, terrorist listing, immigration law and anti-terrorism and military force and anti-terrorism.